MAY 2018 UPDATE

 We also offer abbreviated course-by-course training in situations where agencies, school boards and churches are looking to get their own people certified to deliver a specific course or courses.
 The course-by-course option does not involve a two-year time commitment, nor does it provide the added support of a faculty advisor.
 Typically tuition would be in the $500 CAD range per course.

-Prerequisites – *see changes above as of May 2018
+*New Prerequisites for the Facilitator Program as of May 2018

 Studies are conducted ONLINE via our Virtual Campus